-To date CTAUN has organized twelve conferences held at UN headquarters based on a variety of global issues.
-Four satellite CTAUN conferences have been held in Atlanta.
-Other satellite conferences included one held at Rutgers University, New Jersey, one so-sponsored by Kappa Delta Pi held in Indianapolis, and most recently a conference in Austin, Texas, cosponsored by Delta Kappa Gamma.
+To date CTAUN has organized thirteen conferences held at UN headquarters based on a variety of global issues.
+Five satellite CTAUN conferences have been held in Atlanta.
+Other satellite conferences included one held at Rutgers University, New Jersey and one co-sponsored by Kappa Delta Pi held in Indianapolis.
+Most recently a conference was held in Austin, Texas, co-sponsored by Delta Kappa Gamma, with a second Austin conference co-sponsored by DKG scheduled for September 22, 2012.
 See the CTAUN website (www.teachun.org) for additional information about CTAUN, summaries of past conferences, announcements of future conferences, and links to teaching resources for educators.
 In the spring of 2009, CTAUN was invited by UN/DPI to be a charter member of their group of "partner organizations" of the Academic Impact initiative.